 Another important thing that can be very pivotal in offering an additional shield to your personal info is keeping the browsing history cleaned up.
 Though it’s really helpful when you quickly access the already visited sites through the instant suggestions, it can expose your privacy about what you search and read.
 If you don’t want anyone to ever find what you are up to on the web, delete the history once you have browsed the web.

 You can also take advantage of incognito mode to browse the web privately.
 Today, most web browsers including Safari lets you enable private mode.
 So, you won’t have any problem in keeping your personal info safe.

 Manage Location Services

-Learn to say “No” to any app that asks for location access on your iPhone/iPad.
+Learn to say “No” to any app that asks for location access on your iOS device.
 This feature doesn’t only enjoy your private information but also drains the battery and processor on your iOS devices.
-In this situation, go to Settings → Privacy → Location Services and manage all settings.

 Manage Your Passwords

 If you are fed up with storing all those passwords at different locations, you should better download a strong password manager app.
 Such apps securely save all your important passwords at one place and let you use the same with a single master password or with your Touch ID.

 iOS 12 comes with a robust password manager called “iCloud Keychain” to let you ideally manage all of your passwords.
 It also suggests strong keys to ensure your data has an extra layer of defense.